f5devcentral/bigip-automation/level-1/README.md

 ```

-## Use-case workflow
+## Use case workflow
 The workflow for this use-case is as follows:
   - The Terraform code is stored on a specific directory on your local machine.
-- User creates a new Terraform file configuration (`appX.tf`) with the appropriate application variables.
+  - Users create a new Terraform file configuration (`appX.tf`) with the appropriate application variables.
-- User executes localy **terraform plan** and **terraform apply** commands.
+  - Users execute **terraform plan** and **terraform apply** commands localy.

 Benefits:
-  - All application varialbes are stored in a simple `tf` file.
-  - User just add/modifies/removes these files to change the configuration on BIGIP
+  - **Ease of use**: All application varialbes are stored in a simple `tf` file.
+User just add/modifies/removes `tf` files to change the configuration on BIGIP
+  - **Automation**: Automating the creation and management of application services on BIG-IP reduces the manual workload and speeds up the deployment process.
+  - **Consistency**: Terraform ensures that the configuration is applied consistently every time, reducing the risk of manual errors.
+  - **Scalability**: Terraform’s modular approach allows you to manage complex infrastructure by breaking it down into manageable components.

 ## Demo with UDF